All Episodes

 Right.

-So here actually, if we want to explain that in a very simple way, then the simplest way of telling this story is that the Chinese Communist Party is actually a part of the Soviet Union Communist Party.
+So here, actually, if we want to explain that in a very simple way, then the simplest way of telling this story is that the Chinese Communist Party is actually a part of the Soviet Union Communist Party.

 So it's a historical fact that it was created by the Soviet Union.

-And from the very beginning of establishing the Chinese Communist Party, it followed all the basic principles, the basic rules of the Soviet Communist Party.
+And from the very beginning of establishing the Chinese Communist Party, it followed all the basic principles, basic rules of the Soviet Communist Party.

 So any other interpretations of the nature of the Chinese Communist Party is just wrong.

-And the wrong interpretations actually started fairly early since the late 1930s, since the Second World War.
+And the wrong interpretations actually started fairly early, since the late 1930s, since the Second World War.

 So since that time, many American intellectuals were fooled by the Chinese communists.